brandur/sorg/content/articles/api-upgrades.md

 removing a field from a response, or changing its JSON type.
-Most day-to-day changes like adding a new API endpoint or a new field to an existing response are considered forwards compatible, and we don't cut a version for them.
+Most day-to-day changes like adding a new API endpoint or a new field to an existing response are considered forwards compatible, and a version isn't cut for them.

 ## Most Upgrades Are Safe (#upgrade-safety)

-You can see by [perusing our API changelog][changelog] that most changes are fairly minor.
+You can see by [perusing the API changelog][changelog] that most changes are fairly minor.
 Upgrades can be painful and time consuming for users, so we try our hardest to get the design of the API right the first time.
-In cases that we don't, most of the changes we make are relatively minor.
+In cases that we don't, the changes that are made are relatively minor.
+For
-For example:
+example:

 * The response on `/v1/accounts` no longer returns the `currencies_supported` field.